 A private preview of the show with opening reception on Wednesday, February 12th from 6 – 9pm precedes an open house commencing on February 13th.
 The exhibition will then be open to the public via appointment starting February 17th.”

-Nina Chanel Abney, Ana Benaroya, Ryan T. Christian, Sean Gannon, Sayre Gomez, Boyang Hou, En Iwamura, Aaron Johnson, Wes Lang, Tony Lewis, Matt McCormick, Erik Parker, Erin M. Riley, John Rivas, Sterling Ruby, Koichi Sato, Tyrrell Winston, and Dr. Woo.
+Artists: Nina Chanel Abney, Ana Benaroya, Ryan T. Christian, Sayre Gomez, En Iwamura, Aaron Johnson, Wes Lang, Tony Lewis, Matt McCormick, Erik Parker, Erin M. Riley, John Rivas, Sterling Ruby, Koichi Sato, Tyrrell Winston, and Dr. Woo.